 For example, for a dialog developed in English and localized to German and French, you might create the following properties files:

-- Edit the extracted strings in the resource bundle.
-Refer to the section Editing Resource Bundle for details.
+Edit the extracted strings in the resource bundle.
+Refer to the section Resource bundles for details.

 To suppress i18nize quick fix

 Select a component that contains hardcoded text property.